-Most businesses should register with the council where their business or premises is located or their food vehicle is garaged.
-This includes businesses such as supermarkets and fish and chip shops.
+Most businesses should register with Council where their business is located or their food vehicle is garaged.
+This includes businesses such as supermarkets, restaurants, cafes, convenience stores, bakeries and fish and chip shops.

-If your business or premises mainly involves meat or seafood processing (such as butchers, boning rooms, and fish mongers), you must be registered with PrimeSafe.
+If your business is predominately involved in meat or seafood processing (such as butchers, boning rooms, and fish mongers), you must be registered with PrimeSafe.

 PO Box 2057